cpmpercussion/homepage/_posts/2020-07-16-tutorials-with-teams.md

 layout: post
 title: A note on tutorials with Teams
 date: 2020-07-16
+description: "This is part 2 of my series of posts on online teaching in 2020; this time I'm going to write about how we set up tutorials for COMP2300 in Microsoft"
 ---

 This is part 2 of my series of posts on online teaching in 2020; this time I'm going to write about how we set up _tutorials_ for COMP2300 in Microsoft Teams.